dsqcri/old-ds-website/projects/multimedia/index.md

 ## Project Overview

 In this project we present an automated system for converting the commonly accesable 2D video content into a multi-view, sterescocpic 3D format.
 Current conversion methods porduce low-quality video results that exhibit artifacts.
 Such artifacts are not acceptable to many viewers.
-Our system is largely data-driven;  Our techniques are largely data-driven; we leverage the power of big data through the latest advances in A.I. and deep neural networks.
+Our system is largely data-driven; we leverage the power of big data through the latest advances in A.I. and deep neural networks.
 This allows us to generate high quality conversion for wide spectrum of video content.

-Motivated by Qatar's hosting of 2022 World Cup, we pay a special attention to processing soccer videos.
+Motivated by Qatar's hosting of the 2022 soccer World Cup, we pay a special attention to processing soccer videos.
 Our system is also capable of handling a wider spectrum of sports games aswell as handling more generic content such as movies, TV programs and others.

 ## Publications